xko/elevators/README.md

 ### Algorithm

-The algorithm aims to optimise an average time needed to fulfil a request, where request is a call button, pushed on the floor, or destination button, pushed inside an elevator.
-The system has no inputs about actual passenger flow, and has no optimisations in that regard.
+The algorithm aims to optimise an **average time needed to fulfil a request**.
+Where request is: a call button, pushed on the floor (pick-ups), or destination button, pushed inside an elevator (drop-offs).
+The system has no inputs about actual passenger flow, so there are no optimisations in that regard.

-Algorithm can be roughly described like this:
+Roughly, the algorithm is:
-* Elevator travels in the same direction while it has requests in that direction, then it switches direction to the opposite
+* Elevator travels in the same direction while its queue contains requests in that direction
+* Then, if there are requests in opposite direction, it goes there
-* If no more requests, elevator goes idle
+* If the queue is empty, elevator goes idle
+    * An idle elevator has no direction ('.dir' returns 0)
+    * it can still accept both pick-ups and drop-offs (i.e. doors are open)
-* If an idle elevator gets requests, it goes in the direction of the farthest one
+* If an idle elevator gets request, it starts traveling in its direction
+    * If there are several, the direction of the farthest one is chosen
-* Requests to particular elevator are:
+* Requests queue of particular elevator consists of:
-    * it's drop-off requests
+    * it's drop-offs
-    * pick-up requests, for which this elevator is the closest
+    * pick-ups, for which, of all the elevators, this one is the closest
-        * "closest" means minimum [ETA](src/main/scala/xko/elevators/Lift.scala#L67) to particular floor
+        * "closest" by [ETA](src/main/scala/xko/elevators/Lift.scala#L48), considering requests already in the queue and current direction
-        * this can change on every step, so these get reassigned on every step
+        * ETA can change anytime, so pick-ups get reassigned on every step
-* Elevator stops at the floor if it has drop-off requests there, or there are pick-up requests from this floor in its current direction
+* Elevator stops at the floor to fulfil drop-offs there and pick-ups from there in the current direction (regardless of the queue)
     * When stopped, it can resume only after 3 steps

 ### Implementation